 The weather in Vancouver British Columbia isn’t so bad.

-The city itself seemed very cosmopolitan and positively bustled with activity (if you call Asian tourists shopping “bustling with activity”).
+The city itself seemed very cosmopolitan and positively bustled with activity (if you call Asian tourists “bustling with activity”).
 Still, it gave the city an appealing energy and Euro-quality.
 In fact, there was impressive racial diversity for the “Great White North” (we saw Caucasians of all descents milling about).

 Everything in Canada is 33% off!

 We stayed at Sutter Place, a four-star hotel located in downtown Vancouver.
-It was very expensive-looking, with all the comforts you’d expect in an overpriced flophouse, plus the added perk of a dark, wood-paneled hotel bar that attracted many of Hollywood’s elite.
-In fact, we saw or met so many celebrities, we stopped going anywhere else.
-(David Boreanaz (from the TV show, Angel), Jason Biggs, Michael Clark Duncan, Linda Hamilton, Corbin Benson, Sean Penn, and Tom Green to name-drop a few.)
+It was very expensive-looking, with all the comforts you'd expect in an overpriced flophouse, plus the added perk of a dark, wood-paneled hotel bar that attracted many of Hollywood's elite.

 We filmed a TV commercial in Vancouver British Columbia.